Skip to main content

 The Molecular Cascade of Erythropoiesis

-The process can be visualized as a multi-step cascade, where testosterone initiates several parallel signals that converge on the to amplify red blood cell output.
+The process can be visualized as a multi-step cascade, where testosterone initiates several parallel signals that converge on the bone marrow to amplify red blood cell output.
 Understanding this cascade reveals multiple points for potential therapeutic modulation and explains why certain individuals may be more susceptible to developing erythrocytosis.

 1. EPO Stimulation.
 The canonical pathway begins with testosterone signaling the kidneys to increase the synthesis and release of erythropoietin.
 EPO is the primary growth factor for erythroid progenitor cells in the bone marrow.